Musashi1584/RPGO/RPG/ReadMe.txt

 [*] Dynamic class title / class icon based on your ability choices [*] 2 random starting abilities on squaddie
 [*] Stats can be upgraded with ability points
-[*] All secondary weapon abilities work regardless of the inventory slot (e.g fan fire with pistols in the utility slot).
+[*] All secondary weapon abilities work regardless of the inventory slot (e.g fan fire with pistols in the primary slot).
-[*] Weapon and Attachment mechanics got revamped to have a more focused role for each weapon [*] Full support of Primary Secondaries and Utility Slot Sidearm [*] Full support of weapon mods like Resistance Firearms [/list]
+[*] Weapon and Attachment mechanics got revamped to have a more focused role for each weapon [*] Full support of Primary Secondaries
+[*] Full support of weapon mods like Resistance Firearms [/list]